Fair does not always mean equal

 Fair does not always mean equal.
 Fair means equity, which is making sure that everyone has what they need to be successful while recognizing that everyone has different needs, challenges, and abilities.
 Everyone cannot be given all of the same exact things.
 Everyone needs to be given some different things based on their unique needs.
 Giving every person all of the same exact things would mean that no one's needs were being met because every person has different needs.

-For example, some students in the disability community might need someone to read to them if they are still in the early reader stage due to their severe to profound difficulty with identifying written words, slow processing speed, low IQ, and/or age; however, there are other people who are able to independently identify written words and just have difficulty with reading comprehension as part of their disabilities.
+For example, some students in the disability community might need someone to read to them if they are still in the early reader stage due to their severe to profound difficulty with identifying written words, slow processing speed, low Intelligence Quotient (IQ), and/or age; however, there are other people who are able to independently identify written words and just have difficulty with reading comprehension as part of their disabilities.
 Reading the words to someone who just has difficulty with reading comprehension will not solve this problem for them whereas providing them with specific explanations about what certain words mean could be a solution.

 Related Links: